-Mgahinga gorilla national park is the smallest national park in Uganda covering 33.7km2 which was declared a game sanctuary in 1930 and gazette as a national park in 1991.
+Mgahinga Gorilla National Park renown for Golden Monkeys and Silverback Gorillas, is the smallest national park in Uganda covering 33.7 sq km.
+It was declared a game sanctuary in 1930 and gazetted as a national park in 1991 under the management of Uganda Wildlife Authority.
 The name mgahinga comes from a local word Gahinga which means piles of volcanic stones.
 Mgahinga national park sits high in the clouds at an altitude between 2227m and 4127m.
 The park was created to protect the rare mountain gorilla species that inhabit the dense forests and also an important habitat for the endangered golden monkeys.
-The park has two habituated gorilla families namely, Hirwa and Nyakagezi gorilla families harboring 100 gorilla families.
+It also has two habituated gorilla families namely, Hirwa and Nyakagezi gorilla families harboring 100 gorilla families.
 The park is small in size making trekking easier since it’s very easy to spot the gorillas compared to other parks

 The most striking features are its three conical extinct volcanoes; Gahinga, Muhabura and Sabinyo which are part of the Virunga range lying in the boarders of Congo, Uganda and Rwanda.
 The tree extinct volcanoes slopes contain various eco systems and are biologically diverse, their peaks provide a striking backdrop to this gorgeous scenery.
 Mount Gahinga is as high as 3,474m, mount Muhabura is 4,127m and mount Sabinyo which is the tallest of all, and it is 3,669m.
 All natural walks in this park go hand in hand with hiking since mgahinga national park is a very hilly area and hiking is something that you can hardly avoid.